faervan/bar-rs/README.md

 - ...

 ## Installation
-I am for a release on the `AUR` after the [first milestone](https://github.com/Faervan/bar-rs/milestone/1) is reached.
+I aim for a release on the `AUR` after the [first milestone](https://github.com/Faervan/bar-rs/milestone/1) is reached.
 For now, you have to build bar-rs yourself.

 <details>
 <summary><h2>Building</h2></summary>